mcprentiss/vm_config/README.md

 CUDA installs itself into /usr/local/cuda, but your system doesn't know to look there yet.
 You need to add it to your path.

 Open your shell config (like ~/.bashrc or ~/.zshrc):

-Bash
-# Add these lines to the very bottom of the file
+Add these lines to the very bottom of the file
 export PATH=/usr/local/cuda/bin${PATH:+:${PATH}}
 export LD_LIBRARY_PATH=/usr/local/cuda/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
 Save the file, and then apply the changes immediately with: